edsadr/windsurf-task-manager-workflow/docs/create-windsurf-rules.md

 1. Always ask clarifying questions before generating rules.
 2. Use the user's answers to refine and improve the rules document.
 3. Keep the document actionable, clear, and concise for both technical and non-technical contributors.
+4. To activate your rules, review the generated `windsurfrules.md`, make any necessary edits, and then manually rename it to `.windsurfrules` in your project root.